-The importance of city planning can never be overstated - planning new provides for the protection of private property and ensures future recommendations that will involve community involvement. development occurs in a coordinated and organized fashion.
-The future of Jersey Village will be shaped with the policies and recommendations Sustainment of Core Activities developed in this Plan.
+The importance of city planning can never be overstated - planning ${\mbox{new}}$ provides for the protection of private property and ensures future recommendations that will involve community involvement. development occurs in a coordinated and organized fashion.
+The future of Jersey Village will be shaped with the policies and recommendations developed in this Plan.
 Based on this Plan, decisions will be made that will influence many aspects of the City's built and social environments.